davidpallmann/hashnode-backups/clfe5r53t00030al13zjb5zkn.md

 ### 1\. .NET Framework is the past, dotnet is the future

 The .NET Framework is not dead, but it's on life support.
 Although Microsoft has committed to [support .NET Framework 4.8](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-framework) on supported versions of Windows, staying with a platform that no longer advances is unwise.
 The future of .NET is modern dotnet, which continues to move forward and has a bright future.
 Whether you run on-premise or in the cloud, porting to modern dotnet both brings you regular feature updates and avoids a growing problem of lapsing support for your dependent libraries and packages.
-AWS provides two tools to assist you in porting, [Porting Assistant for .NET](https://aws.amazon.com/porting-assistant-dotnet/) ([demo](https://www.youtube.com/watch?v=a3PI3klFtk8)) and [AWS Refactoring Toolkit for Visual Studio](https://aws.amazon.com/blogs/modernizing-with-aws/aws-toolkit-for-net-refactoring-launch/) ([demo](https://www.youtube.com/watch?v=Om9tG1x0N2s)).
+AWS provides two tools to assist you in porting, [Porting Assistant for .NET](https://aws.amazon.com/porting-assistant-dotnet/) and [AWS Refactoring Toolkit for Visual Studio](https://aws.amazon.com/blogs/modernizing-with-aws/aws-toolkit-for-net-refactoring-launch/).

 ### 2\.
 It's a container world now

 Containers are now a de facto standard, and you should be using them.
 They make your applications portable and easy to move between environments, including on-premise and different clouds.
 Newer cloud services tend to be container-based and managed.
 Check out the [AWS containers page](https://aws.amazon.com/containers/) to see how many options there are.
 Both modern dotnet apps and legacy .NET Framework apps can run in containers.
-You can use the [App2Container](https://aws.amazon.com/app2container/) tool to containerize your .NET Framework IIS web apps running on Windows and deploy them to cloud ([demo](https://www.youtube.com/watch?v=UH00bPngaVI)).
+You can use the [App2Container](https://aws.amazon.com/app2container/) tool to containerize your .NET Framework IIS web apps running on Windows and deploy them to cloud.

 ### 3\.
 You can reduce costs by running on Linux